djmbritt/Verbose-Notetaker/README.md

 [Installation Video](https://www.youtube.com/watch?v=5aGAP5eAaq8)

-Make sure you have the server running!
+Make sure you have the server running!<br>
-Follow the instruction below:
+Follow the instruction below:<br>
 Before that you will need an API key from [AssemblyAI](https://www.assemblyai.com/)

 ## Setup